 How to quickly create a JSON job file

-Create the conversion-job.json JSON-file by listing the directory of muscixml files, manipulating the output a little using the sed stream editor, and redirecting it to the JSON file.
+Let's say you have a directory full of musicxml files that need to be converted to MusceScore mscz files, then you can create the conversion-job.json jobfile by listing the directory of muscixml files, manipulating the output a little using the sed stream editor, and redirecting it to the JSON file.

 Start by creating the opening square bracket to initiate the JSON file, by writing this line to a new JSON file: